ClinicianCoders/ClinicianCoders/Instructions/Pre-course_instructions.md

 ### 3. Download and install a spreadsheet program

-This only applies if you don't already have Excel or simillar installed.
+This only applies if you don't already have Excel or similar installed.

 Spreadsheets are useful for data entry and data organization, and some subsetting and sorting of the data as well as getting an overview of the data.
 To interact with spreadsheets, we can use [LibreOffice](https://www.libreoffice.org/), [Microsoft Excel](https://products.office.com/en-us/excel), [Gnumeric](http://www.gnumeric.org/), [OpenOffice.org](https://www.openoffice.org/), or other programs.
 Commands may differ a bit between programs, but general ideas for thinking about spreadsheets are the same.